The Best 2020 Medicare Part D Drug Plans in Decatur, IL

 Since these generic drugs are so common, let’s use them in a drug comparison example.

-After running these prescriptions through Medicare’s Plan Finder tool, we can confirm that WellCare’s drug plan is the least expensive with a total annual cost of $204.60 if you wanted to pick up the prescriptions at Walgreens.
+After running these prescriptions through Medicare’s updated Plan Finder tool, we can confirm that Humana's brand new Humana Walmart Value Rx Plan is the lowest cost option with a total annual cost of $182.40.
+That's if you pick up your drugs at Walmart, and that's premiums and copays at the pharmacy combined.

 As you can see, these common generic prescriptions work really well with WellCare’s drug plan, costing next to nothing.